zhongjunni/zhongjunni.github.io/content/authors/admin/_index.md

   url: https://liu.se/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include digital twin, edge computing, Internet of Things, and time series analysis.
+bio: My research interests include digital twin, edge computing, Internet of Things, time series analysis, and optimization.

 # Interests to show in About widget
 interests: